ntropy-unc/Presentations/17-11-6_LinuxFileSystem.md

-# Linux ~intro to filesystem and bash
+# Linux ~ intro to the linux filesystem and bash
 Shell prompt format
 ```
 username@hostname:current_directory